 In addition, Zyxel offers a proprietary software program called Zyxel One Network (ZON) Utility, it is a utility tool that assists you to set up and maintain network devices in a more simple and efficient way.
-You can download the ZON Utility at www.zyxel.com and install it on a PC.
-For more information on ZON Utility see Section 5.3 on page 52.
+You can download the ZON Utility at www.zyxel.com and install it on a PC (Windows operating system).
+For more information on ZON Utility see Section 4.3 on page 46.